Rod price in Nepal 2026

 5. Premier Steel

 Premier offers the Fe 500D grade a slightly premium product that commands a higher price per kg but is strongly recommended for structures that need extra seismic resistance.
+While comparing rod price in Nepal, many engineers recommend paying slightly more for Fe 500D due to its enhanced durability and flexibility.

 6. Samriddhi / Siddhi Laxmi Steel